sibyllinesoft/mimir/README.md

 - **Zero-config MCP integration** - works out of the box with Claude Desktop
 - **5 powerful tools** for indexing, searching, and code analysis
 - **Real-time progress tracking** through MCP resources
+- **Advanced monitoring** with Skald integration and NATS JetStream traces

 **🚀 Production-Grade Performance**
 - **51.9% faster** than baseline implementations